Drive sales on autopilot with ecommerce-focused featuresSee Features

-Also, Omnisend offers more ecommerce-friendly features, like unique discount codes, scratch cards, and gift boxes that allow your customers to win their discounts in a more dynamic way.
+Also, Omnisend offers more ecommerce-friendly features, like unique discount codes.
 Additionally, you can add videos to your campaign, or custom HTML for more advanced users.

 While Klaviyo’s email builder is nice, it’s ultimately missing some ecommerce features that will save online marketers a lot of time when creating campaigns.

 |Email Builder Features||Klaviyo||Omnisend|